Lion's Mane Mushroom

 A separate double-blind pilot study in healthy adults age 18 to 45 tested Lion's Mane over 4 weeks and found smaller, more mixed results, per PMC10675414, 2023.
 Some measures of processing speed and subjective stress improved; a delayed word recall test performed worse than placebo in that trial.
 Taken together, the two studies point to a real but population-specific effect: strongest evidence in adults with diagnosed cognitive impairment at a sustained 3 g/day dose, weaker and inconsistent evidence in healthy adults over shorter periods.

-Fruiting body vs. mycelium: what's actually in the bottle
+Fruiting body vs. mycelium: what's in the bottle

 | Extraction type | Compounds present | Independent lab findings | Label example |